Merzasphor/MWSE/docs/source/lua/type/niPixelData/getHeight.rst

 getHeight
 ====================================================================================================

-Returns the height of the mipmap level at the given index, where level 1 is the finest (largest) mipmap level.
+Returns the height of the mipmap level at the given index, where level 1 is the largest.

 Returns
 ----------------------------------------------------------------------------------------------------